 Board members include:

-- Chair, Dr Lisa O’Brien, former CEO of The Smith Family
+- Chair, Dr Lisa O’Brien AM, former CEO of The Smith Family

 - Deputy Chair, Emeritus Professor Colleen Hayward AM

 - Sir Kevan Collins, former founding CEO of England’s Education Endowment Fund

 - Ms Judith Fahey, Principal, Hellyer College

 - Ms Kerri Jones, Executive Principal, Meridan State College

 - Dr Anne Kennedy, non-executive Director of The Front Project

 - Ms Leslie Loble AM, former Deputy Secretary in NSW Department of Education

 - Mr Roger Massy-Greene AM, Director, OneVentures and Eureka Capital Partners.